kmr-sumit/Netflix-Clone/README.md

 # This is a netflix clone App using React and Firebase

-This project pputs in use both basic and advanced concepts of React to use and integrates it with Google Firebase.
+This project puts in use both basic and advanced concepts of React to use and integrates it with Google Firebase.

 # Getting Started with Create React App